Page title

 The Privacy Act does not currently extend to State Government agencies, nor is there currently WA legislation implementing a data privacy regime.
 Until such time as more substantial guidance and/or legislative measures are available, the Interim Privacy Position for the WA public sector is that agencies should ensure their actions are consistent with applicable APPs with primary emphasis upon Principle 6 — ‘use or disclosure of personal information.’

-DLGSC therefore complies with the State’s Interim Privacy Position when dealing with personal and sensitive information to the extent possible and where the information is not regulated by other laws or confidentiality obligations.
+CITS therefore complies with the State’s Interim Privacy Position when dealing with personal and sensitive information to the extent possible and where the information is not regulated by other laws or confidentiality obligations.

-Some information collected by DLGSC may be protected by confidentiality and disclosure obligations under the department’s portfolio legislation or other State legislation.
+Some information collected by CITS may be protected by confidentiality and disclosure obligations under the department’s portfolio legislation or other State legislation.
 These provisions contain rules for the collection, use and disclosure of information (which may include personal information) and generally override the department’s obligations under the Interim Privacy Position and the APPs.

-5.2 How DLGSC collects personal information
+5.2 How CITS collects personal information

-DLGSC only collects personal information for purposes reasonably necessary for, or directly related to the department’s functions or activities, or when the information is knowingly or voluntarily provided by an individual.
+CITS only collects personal information for purposes reasonably necessary for, or directly related to the department’s functions or activities, or when the information is knowingly or voluntarily provided by an individual.

-DLGSC collects personal information directly from individuals’ or their authorised representative(s) through (among other ways):
+CITS collects personal information directly from individuals’ or their authorised representative(s) through (among other ways):

 • forms